jbikker/lighthouse2/README.md

 Educators

 The Lighthouse 2 system implements all the boring things such as scene I/O, window management, user interfaces and access to ray tracing
-APIs such as Optix, RadeonRays and Embree.
-Students can get straight to the interesting bits.
+APIs such as Optix, RadeonRays and Embree; your students can get straight to the interesting bits.
 The architecture of Lighthouse 2 is carefully designed to be easily accessible.
+Very fast scene loading and carefully tuned project files ensure quick development cycles.

 Industry